Batch payment processing

 Automated batch payment processing follows a standard progression of steps:

-A payment is created for each bill and approved for release by the business administration.
+A payment is created for each invoice and approved for release.

 An AP automation platform creates a batch to consolidate many payments into one.